ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

             config.UseResolverFactory<BankIdDefaultEndUserDeviceDataResolverFactory>();

-            // Use the default data resolver for the device type app config.AddDeviceResolver(s => new BankIdDefaultEndUserAppDeviceDataResolver()
+            // Use the default data resolver for the device type app
+            // On app devices (e.g. MAUI, Xamarin, etc.) we need to set the
+            // device data manually at start
+            config.AddDeviceResolver(s => new BankIdDefaultEndUserAppDeviceDataResolver()
             {
                 // App ID or package name